j25tsang/Iowa-liquor-sales-sql-project/README.md

 Additionally, I plan to provide general recommendations for suitable locations to the business owner as well as provide product recommendations based on demand an sales trends

+Using the dataset provided by ABD, I hope to discover actionable insights that will help the store owner make an informed decision.

-Questions to help define objective
+Questions to help define the objective
 Prime store location factors
 •	Population density
 •	Demographics of the area